larycoder/internship/docs/report.md

 \caption{Normal map example}
 \end{figure}

-* **Preprocess data**: Before we can get started working with  SketchUp content in the Unreal Engine, we need to install the Unreal Datasmith Exporter plugin for SketchUp and able to export a scence from SketchUp as a *.udatasmith* file, thus the previous application creates models in a .SKP file.
+* **Preprocess data**: Before we can get started working with  SketchUp content in the Unreal Engine, we need to install the Unreal Datasmith Exporter plugin for SketchUp and able to export a scence from SketchUp as a *.udatasmith* file and also *.fbx* files, thus the previous application creates models in a .SKP file.

 * **Build a realtime and interact 3D virtual world**: We start making our 3D virtual world by adding player, light, interact, and some technique like *level streaming*....